-Following the completion of this offering, New Fortress Energy Holdings will retain a significant interest in us through its ownership of Class B shares, representing a % voting and non-economic limited liability company interest in us and a % economic interest in NFI.
+Following the completion of this offering, New Fortress Energy Holdings will retain a significant interest in us through its ownership of 147,058,824 Class B shares, representing a 88.0% voting and non-economic limited liability company interest in us, and a 88.0% economic interest in NFI.
+New Fortress Energy Holdings, its stockholders, or entities affiliated with them agreed to purchase 5,000,000 Class A shares in the offering.